flasnel-studio/periodia-privacy-policy/index.md

 - Support sustainable app development and maintenance

 **User Control:**
-- **Analytics:** During onboarding, you will be asked for explicit consent to enable analytics.
-You can change this preference anytime in **Profile → Tampilan & Privasi → Analytics & Peningkatan App** to stop usage data collection.
 - **Advertising:** Ads are displayed to support the free app.
 You can reset your advertising ID in device settings to limit ad personalization.

-## Analytics Collection and Consent

-### Explicit Consent Process:
-During your first use of Periodia, after accepting the medical disclaimer, you will be presented with an **Analytics Consent Modal** that clearly explains:

-- **What data we collect:** App usage patterns, feature interactions, device information, crash reports
-- **What we DON'T collect:** Your health data, personal information, location, or any sensitive content
-- **Purpose:** Improving app performance, fixing bugs, and developing features you need
-- **Your choice:** You can choose "Ya, Bantu Tingkatkan" (enable) or "Tidak, Terima Kasih" (disable)

-### Ongoing Control:
-- **Settings Location:** Profile → Tampilan & Privasi → Analytics & Peningkatan App
-- **Immediate Effect:** Changes apply instantly when you toggle the setting
-- **No Penalty:** Declining analytics does not affect any app functionality
-- **Transparency:** Clear description of what analytics helps us achieve

-### Default Behavior:
-- **New Users:** Must explicitly choose during onboarding
-- **No Pre-selection:** Neither option is pre-selected; active choice required
-- **Respect Choice:** Your preference is permanently stored and respected

 ## Data Storage and Security